-- 1 ½ cup pitted Deglet dates (or Rancho Vignola date pieces in oat flour)
+1 1/2 cup Pitted Deglet date (or RV date pieces in oat flour)

-- 2 large baking apples (peeled or grated and then run through processor)
+2 large baking apples – peeled and then run through processor (or grated)

 *Preheat oven to 350 degrees.

-First make oat flour by running oats through the food processor until it looks like coarse flour, measure two cups worth of this “flour” into mixing bowl.
-Then, into the mixing bowl, add one cup of quick or whole rolled oats and the salt.
+First make oat flour by running oats through the food processor until they look like coarse flour, measure 2 cups worth of this “flour” into mixing bowl.
+Then, into the mixing bowl, add 1 cup of quick or whole rolled oats and the salt.

-Now in a food processor roughly grind the raisins and add to mixing bowl.
-Then do the same with the dates: I usually cut the dates in half first and then grind them, sometimes I grind a bit of the oats at the same time as the dates (in batches), as I find that this will help keep the dates from sticking so that they grind up more readily.
-Alternatively or if you don’t have a food processor, you can use Rancho Vignola date pieces, as they are already ground and can easily be used in baking.
+Now in food processor roughly grind the raisins and add to mixing bowl.
+Then do the same with the dates – I usually cut the dates in half first and then grind them, sometimes I grind a bit of the oats at the same time as the dates (in batches) as I find that this will help keep the dates from sticking so that they grind up more readily.
+Alternatively, or if you don’t have a food processor, you can use RV date pieces as they are already ground and can easily be used in baking.
 Once the dates are roughly ground and added to the mixing bowl, grind the walnuts and add to the dry ingredients.
 Mix these dry ingredients to combine.
 Lastly, grind (or grate) the apples and add them to the dry ingredients.
 Mix.
 Now to this add melted coconut oil and water and stir until evenly coated.

-Use a bit of coconut oil to “grease” an 11 x 7-inch glass baking pan (or similar size; for example, 9 x 9-inch works too).
+Use a bit of coconut oil to grease an 11 by 7 inch glass baking pan (or similar size – for example 9 by 9 inch works too).
 Put bar mixture into the greased pan and press flat.
-Bake on middle rack in 350-degree oven for 35 to 40 minutes.
+Bake on middle rack in 350 degree oven for 35 – 40 minutes.
 Once done, allow to cool completely before slicing into squares or bars.

 That’s it – enjoy!
 Perhaps even with a cup of tea from your Grandma’s tea pot. 🙂